atlassian/data-center-helm-charts/docs/INSTALL.md

 By default, the Helm charts will provision a `StatefulSet` with 1 `replicaCount` of 1.
-The `replicaCount` can be altered at runtime to provision a multi-node Data Center cluster, with no further configuration required (although note that the Ingress must support cookie-based sessin affinity in order for the products to work correctly in a multi-node configuration).
+The `replicaCount` can be altered at runtime to provision a multi-node Data Center cluster, with no further configuration required (although note that the Ingress must support cookie-based session affinity in order for the products to work correctly in a multi-node configuration).

 It is important to note, however, that both Jira and Confluence must initially